Why Not Use a Free/Paid Email Provider?

 In order to register your own name servers (Glue records) with IONOS, you are required to have two different IP addresses.
 The purpose of this is for server redundancy, which is always ideal.
 In an ideal setup, you have two servers, in two different data centers, on two different accounts/providers.
 Even better, your Master DNS runs on a third server pushing to your Slave DNS servers.
 In the world of servers, you can always do more to better prepare against disaster, but for the sake of simplicity, we are keeping this basic: one IP, one server.

-The added benefits in using your own name server are aesthetics (white labeling your hosting) and not having to manually copy over DNS records to an external as domains are added to your server.
+The added benefits in using your own name server are aesthetics (white labeling your hosting) and not having to manually copy over DNS records to an external name server as domains are added to your server.
 This can save a lot of time if your hosting multiple domains.

 Time To Get Started

-Accessing Plesk
+Accessing Plesk and Adding Domain

-Accept the End User Agreement License, from the list on the left click Domain > Add Domain.
+Accept the End User Agreement License, then from the list on the left click on Domain > Add Domain.
 You can start with a ‘Blank website’, input your registered domain name, and leave the default to ‘Create a new subscription’.

 If IONOS is your registrar, you can add DNS in your IONOS control panel.
 If it is not, you can still add an external domain to use the IONOS name servers for free.
+Otherwise, pointing DNS from any third-party name server is totally fine, and you do not have to have the domain within your IONOS control panel or account.

 Configuring Your Own Name Server (optional)